 - Evaluation of impairments and disabilities in patients with neonatal onset multi-system inflammatory disease (NOMID) undergoing treatment.

-- Assessment of impairments and disabilities in patients with Congenital Muscular Dystrophy.
+- Assessment of impairments and disabilities in patients with Muscular Dystrophies.

 - Oxygen uptake kinetics during recover from maximal and submaximal exercise in a variety of populations.